annieoy/Project4_how_do_wildfires_impact_us/README.md

-# Welcome to project 4, Group 8
+# Welcome to Project 4, Group 8
 ---
 ## How do wildfires impact our lives?
 ---